elliottloveridge/notes/Coding/Algorithms & Data Structures/Algorithms/Searching and Sorting/Sorting Methods/Comparison Sort.md

 ### Proof - Running time of comparison-based sorting is bounded by $\Omega(n\log{n})$

-A comparison sort can be modeled as a large [[Binary Search Trees|binary tree]] called a *decision tree* where each node represents a single comparison.
+A comparison sort can be modelled as a large [[Binary Search Trees|binary tree]] called a *decision tree* where each node represents a single comparison.

 - For a list of length $n$ there are $n!$ possible permutations
 	- Each of these permutations is represented by a path through the decision tree (a series of comparisons and outcomes)